What affects moving costs in Exeter

 Example 1: Room move with direct kerb access

 A light room move from a ground-floor annex with the van at the gate loads quickly.
-Short carries and simple items keep handling brisk, so total cost remains low because labour time is contained.
+Short carries and simple items keep handling brisk, so total cost remains lower because labour time is contained.

 Example 2: Studio flat with stairs and permit parking